Let me help you make that decision for your flock and your individual circumstances!

-On this page, you'll find links to everything you need to know about roos to enable you to make a properly informed decision.
+You'll find links to everything you need to know about the male chickens to enable you to come to a properly informed decision, whether you're an experienced poultry keeper or a beginner thinking about having your first male.

-Just click on any of the images or headlines to go straight to a page crammed with all the information you'll ever need.
+Click on any of the button image links or headlines to go straight to a page crammed with all the information you'll ever need.

-And if you already have a roo, and you'd like to tell us about him right here on this website, click this link to go to a page where you'll be able to do exactly that!
+And if you already have a roo, and you'd like to tell us about him right here on this website, there's a page where you can celebrate your roosters and tell the world why he's a great addition to your flock – or not!

 Roosters.